SAVE

 The worst thing we can do as a society is accept this violence as the new norm, or believe that it could never happen to us.

-Utilizing screenings of the film as an opportunity to spark a much needed yet challenging dialogue with audience members and viewers at home and in the classroom, AHS will be presented virtually and in-person with responsibly moderated post-screening panel discussions with the filmmakers and our expert cast members alike.
+Utilizing screenings of the film as an opportunity to spark a much needed yet challenging dialogue with audience members and viewers at home and in the classroom, SAVE US will be presented virtually and in-person with responsibly moderated post-screening panel discussions with the filmmakers and our expert cast members.